 Having An Unclear Agreement

-Unpaid bills or misalignment of goals typically results from informal agreements or verbal commitments.
+Unpaid bills or misalignment of goals typically result from informal agreements or verbal commitments.
 You want to avoid this, quite naturally.

 Use a podcast sponsorship agreement and include payment terms, ad placement and length, performance requirements, and exclusivity provisions.